A Celebration of Harry Potter: Tributes

 After the passing of Alan Rickman in 2016 and John Hurt in 2017, who played Severus Snape and Garrick Ollivander in the films, respectively, attendees paid tribute to both actors.
 After Rickman's passing, attendees gathered in front of Number 12 Grimmauld Place, outside the London area of The Wizarding World of Harry Potter – Diagon Alley, to raise their wands in his memory.
-This act was portrayed in the sixth Harry Potter film, after the death of Albus Dumbledore, and has been repeated on informal occasions at the passing of many actors of the Harry Potter films.
-One attendee placed a single lily in front of the potions storeroom door of the queue of Harry Potter and the Forbidden Journey, not only as a symbol of Rickman's passing, but also his character's love for Lily Potter.
+This act was portrayed in the sixth Harry Potter film, after the death of Albus Dumbledore, and has since been repeated on informal occasions after the passing of many actors of the films.
+One attendee placed a single lily in front of the potions classroom door of the queue of Harry Potter and the Forbidden Journey, not only as a symbol of Rickman's passing, but also his character's love for Lily Potter.
 After Hurt's passing, attendees gathered in front of Ollivander's Wand Shop at both Diagon Alley and Hogsmeade and paid tribute to the actor with their wands in the air as well.

 Cancellation

 In September 2018, Universal announced A Celebration of Harry Potter would not take place in 2019 as focus shifted towards the construction of Hagrid's Magical Creatures Motorbike Adventure, which at the time was not yet officially named and opened on June 13, 2019.
-After no announcement was made for a 2020 edition for a second year in a row, A Celebration of Harry Potter was ultimately cancelled while Universal never made an official announcement regarding its future.
+After no announcement was made for a 2020 edition for a second year in a row, A Celebration of Harry Potter was ultimately canceled while Universal never made an official announcement regarding its future.